thecybermind/qmm2/README.md

 The configuration for QMM primarily comes from the qmm2.json file.
 This should be placed in the mod directory, the same place the qmm DLL is located.

-> Note: JSON objects and lists must not have a trailing comma after the final entry.

 The QMM config contains several options:

 - `game` - valid options: